Updated: Mar 19

 It, however, is also disheartening, as on every Caribbean island I travel to, I am reminded of #stolenidentities.
 Such rich culture did not emerge in the Caribbean without terrible injustices.
 My trip to Martinique and Guadeloupe particularly put those #injustices to the forefront of my mind.
 It reinforced why it is important to travel with a #blacklens.

 There are a lot of aspects of #Martinique and #Guadeloupe that do not align with typical Caribbean history: the biggest thing being that they are not independent countries.
 In fact, they are still technically a part of France.
 It is like Puerto Rico to the United States: not a state in the country, completely separate geographically, but with all of the benefits that come with being“a part” of a world superpower.
-As a result, compared to other islands, they do not have the same struggles in terms of visas when traveling to countries around the world because they have a French passport.
+As a result, compared to other islands, they do not have the same struggles in terms of visas when traveling to countries around the world because they have French passports.
 This was the first moment where it made me question: is this what it would be like if Haiti did not gain its freedom?

 In addition to the passport power, both of these islands also benefit from the economic power.
 For example, their currency is the euro which has a very high purchasing power.
 As a result of French funding, both of these islands have stronger infrastructure compared to many other islands.
 I was shocked to see such smoothly paved roads everywhere we drove.
 Martinique and Guadeloupe also have some of the highest standards of living in the Caribbean.
 Again, I could not help but compare to Haiti, where as a result of gaining its freedom, had to pay the modern equivalent of $21 billion in reparations even though France stole our property to begin with.
 NOTE: France made this request in 1825.
 It took Haiti until 1947 to pay, and that was after France reduced their demands!

 However, what are the costs of these benefits?
-No freedom, no true power, stolen identity, and a perpetual reminder of colonization.
+No freedom, no true power, a stolen identity, and a perpetual reminder of colonization.
 This is what blew my mind.
-Everywhere I looked, I saw lots of white people: the beach, restaurants, sidewalks.
+Everywhere I looked, I saw lots of white people: the beach, restaurants, and sidewalks.
 Yes, that is common in the United States in neighborhoods of color being taken over by gentrification.
 However, this was a first for me in the Caribbean.
-It was evident that much of the power still belongs in the hands of the békés -- descendents of white French slave owners.
+It was evident that much of the power still belongs in the hands of the békés -- descendants of white French slave owners.
 Unlike Haiti, the French government is the one who paid reparations to the slave owners after 1848, when France ended slavery in Martinique and Guadeloupe.
 To many Guadeloupeans, slavery did not truly end until 1967.
 WOW!
 It is no wonder that everything is being catered to European tourists.
 I had a harder time finding truly local cuisine compared to other islands.
 Another added layer is that both islands follow the French legal and political system.
 They are literally learning the same curriculum as students in France.
 One should pause and ask: What history are they learning?
 What is being sugar coated about French’s colonial legacy?

 I say this to point out that when you travel to Martinique and Guadeloupe, you should actively look for the island’s history of colonization.
 Depending on who you talk to, you will get a spectrum of feelings from French pride to just plain anger that their history is stolen history.